chriseppstein/chriseppstein.github.com/content/posts/2010-09-11-compass-merging-with-lemonade.markdown

 [here][lemonade]

 However, as easy as Lemonade is to use, it can be even easier, and this is the point of the integration.
-I have been working with Nathan to enhance Sass to make it possible for stylesheets to import from places other than a file on the disk.
+I have been working with Natalie to enhance Sass to make it possible for stylesheets to import from places other than a file on the disk.
 This general facility will make it possible to store stylesheets in the database, import files that do not follow our normal